 It will give you the time to appreciate just how diverse and beautiful the state is and take you by some of the highlights (and hidden gems!) that lie between the capital and its iconic canyon.

 Planning a Phoenix to Grand Canyon Road Trip

 Before I get into all of the amazing places to see on this road trip, we need to discuss some logistical planning.
 And first on that list is one of the most necessary — how you’re going to do this drive!

 If you don’t have your own car to do this road trip, it is highly likely that you’re going to need to rent one.
 There isn’t a lot of public transit to rely on in Arizona and you’re going to find it necessary to have your own car to make all of the stops in this article.

-If you need to rent a car for your road trip to the Grand Canyon, then we suggest using RentalCars.com to find the best deal.
-This platform aggregates all of the best prices across all major car hire companies to ensure that you don’t overpay on your car rental.
+If you need to rent a car for your road trip to the Grand Canyon, then we suggest using RentalCars.com to find deals.
+This platform aggregates prices across major car hire companies to ensure that you get a great deal on your car rental.

 If you’re interested in taking a campervan or a motorhome on this drive, then make sure to check out Outdoorsy for a wealth of RV rental options — you’re sure to find something that suits your needs and budget!

 It is also worth mentioning that the vast majority of this drive is along well-established highway (the Interstate 17) that needs no particular driving skills to navigate.